-3.2 If the Complaint involves an Affiliated Titleholder, the Research Integrity Officer will inform the Responsible Executive Officer of the University's requirements to the Affiliated Organisation.

-3.3 The Responsible Executive Officer will appoint a Designated Officer to oversee the management and investigation of the Complaint.

-3.4 If at any stage the Responsible Executive Officer or the Designated Officer forms the view that the Complaint concerns the safety of animals and/or human research participants and/or the environment, they will inform the Manager, Office of Research Ethics, Compliance and Integrity, who will initiate any actions required under University or legislative requirements, and/or inform appropriate authorised areas, and report.

-3.5 The Designated Officer will evaluate the Complaint and determine if it relates to a potential Breach of the Code.
+- 3.3 The Designated Officer will oversee the management and investigation of the Complaint. - 3.4 If at any stage the Responsible Executive Officer or the Designated Officer forms the view that the Complaint concerns the safety of animals and/or human research participants and/or the environment, they will inform the Director, Office of Research Ethics, Compliance and Integrity, who will initiate any actions required under University or legislative requirements, and/or inform appropriate authorised areas, and report. - 3.5 The Designated Officer will evaluate the Complaint and determine if it relates to a potential Breach of the Code.
 The Designated Officer may conduct, or request the confidential assistance of other members of University staff to conduct, an Initial Evaluation.
-This Initial Evaluation will be undertaken as discreetly and expeditiously as possible, without necessarily making reference to the Respondent(s).

-3.6 Where the Designated Officer determines that the Complaint includes concerns about misconduct which are not specifically related to Breaches of the Code, e.g. discrimination, fraud, unfair treatment, etc., such concerns will be referred to the appropriate area.
+This Initial Evaluation will be undertaken as discreetly and expeditiously as possible, without necessarily making reference to the Respondent(s). - 3.6 As potential Breaches of the Code occur on a spectrum, less serious matters may be rectified at the local level and resolved without the need for a preliminary assessment.
+Where the Designated Officer determines that the Complaint includes concerns about misconduct which are not specifically related to Breaches of the Code, e.g. discrimination, fraud, unfair treatment, etc., such concerns will be referred to the appropriate area.

-3.7 The Designated Officer will inform the Complainant, in writing, of the next steps to be taken.

-Responsibility: Responsible Executive Officer

-a) Appoint a Designated Officer to oversee the management and investigation of the Complaint.

-- b) Undertake an Initial Evaluation. - c) Provide written acknowledgement to the Complainant of receipt of his/her Complaint and the next steps to be taken. - d) Refer complaints that do not relate to Breaches of the Code to the appropriate area.
+- a) Undertake an Initial Evaluation. - b) Refer complaints that do not relate to Breaches of the Code to the appropriate area.